devspace365/docker-101/README.md

 docker –version

+docker -v

+To start service Docker (Engine):

+service docker start

-To Start/stop service Docker (Engine):
+To stop service Docker (Engine):

+service docker stop

+To automatically start Docker with system boot:

+sudo systemctl enable docker

+To check and confirm the service is running:

-service docker start/stop
+service docker status

-To check images available locally:
+To check all images available locally:

 docker images

-To Pull Image from Docker hub:
+To Pull an image from Docker Hub:

-docker pull
+docker pull <image_name>

-Create and Start container:
+Create and start container:

-docker run
-***
-docker run -it --name container <image name>:1.1 /bin/bash )
+docker run -it --name container <image_name> /bin/bash

+To see a container info:

+$ cat /etc/os-release

+To exit a container

+$ exit

-To List the Running Container ( ps =Process status )
+To list the running container ( ps =Process status )

 docker ps